 Here are some of the therapies and treatments offered at SCBH:

-- Detoxification: Safe management and monitoring of withdrawal symptoms, particularly for those dependent on anxiety medications like Xanax.
+- Detoxification: The first step is getting gabapentin and Xanax out of your system.
+Safe management and monitoring of withdrawal symptoms, particularly for those dependent on anxiety medications like Xanax.

 - Cognitive Behavioral Therapy (CBT): A form of psychotherapy that helps patients understand the thoughts and feelings that influence behaviors.